OpenLiberty/liberty-tools-eclipse/docs/user-guide.md

 ![Liberty configuration dialog start tab](images/maven-runConfigurationsDialogStartTab.png)

 Use the **JRE** tab to customize the Java installation to use when you run dev mode.
-On this tab, you can specify an alternate java installation, an execution environment that points to the java installation of your choice.
-If neither of these options are specified, the workspace-configured java installation is used by default.
+On this tab, you can specify an alternate Java installation, an execution environment that points to the Java installation of your choice.
+If neither of these options are specified, the workspace-configured Java installation is used by default.

 ![Liberty configuration dialog JRE tab](images/maven-runConfigurationsDialogJRETab.png)